MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Add-AzureInternalLoadBalancer](./Add-AzureInternalLoadBalancer.md)
-Adds an internal load balancer to an azure_2 service.
+Adds an internal load balancer to an Azure service.

 ### [Add-AzureNetworkInterfaceConfig](./Add-AzureNetworkInterfaceConfig.md)